 - Something Lodged Between Teeth – Sometimes things get stuck between teeth and can be difficult to remove.
 If you face this issue, use dental floss to try and gently dislodge the object.
 Do not use a pin or sharp object, as you risk cutting your gums or scratching the tooth surface.
 If you cannot remove the object with floss, call your dentist and book a visit soon.

 - Lost Filling – If a filling is lost, you can protect the tooth with a piece of sugarless gum, but only for a short period of time.
 Seek dental care as soon as you can.

-- Discomfort – Dental emergencies do not always involve impact that chips or loosens a tooth.
+- Discomfort – Dental emergencies do not always involve the impact that chips or loosens a tooth.
 Sometimes severe pain can occur without a clear indication of the cause.
 The best prevention is regular dental checkups, but if you experience pain like this, it is important to get professional treatment quickly.
 Call your dentist’s office rather than heading to the emergency room, and see if there is an available timeslot for an emergency case.

 If you need emergency dental care in South Edmonton, Saddleback Dental Centre can help.
-We offer cosmetic dentistry, emergency treatments and regular check-ups.
+We offer cosmetic dentistry, emergency treatments, and regular check-ups.
 Our friendly staff is dedicated to keeping you smiling and looking great.
-Book your appointment by calling us at 780-437-4872 or contact us online.
+Book your appointment by calling us at 780 437-4872 or contact us online.